JoshuaHenriques/database-generator/README.md

 # Populate Database

-Python script for scraping [fake Canadian address generator](https://www.fakeaddressgenerator.com/World/ca_address_generator) and parsing it into a Customer object to send to the Ecommerce-Demo customer registration endpoint.
+Python script for scraping [fake Canadian address generator](https://www.fakeaddressgenerator.com/World/ca_address_generator) and parsing it into a customer object to insert into database.

 ## Customize for your database